Bakethin Nature Reserve

 Best for: wildlife watching, variety of habitats, animals and plants, nature walks

-Bakethin Nature Reserve is the water and shore of the northern end of Kielder Water.
+Bakethin Nature Reserve (Conservation area) is the water and shore of the northern end of Kielder Water.
 At the main car park there is a visitor welcome point providing information, shelter and seating for visitors.
 There are easy access walks to Bakethin hide and connecting you to Kielder Castle, the Salmon Centre and the Lakeside Way.
 Follow our "Wild Walk" trails to explore some of the more special places.
-Both the Welcome Point and Bakethin Hide have been designed and built by Architecture Students from Newcastle University and funded with support from National Lottery Heritage Fund and Arts Council England.
+Both the Welcome Point and Bakethin Hide were designed and built by Architecture Students from Newcastle University and funded with support from National Lottery Heritage Fund and Arts Council England.

 Come here to:

 - Watch wildlife in the woods and on the lake from the wildlife hide - there is lots of fascinating wildlife interpretation in this accessible hide

 - Explore the mossy forest floor, spot water creatures from our pond platform, marvel at gnarled lichens clinging to the branches, and search for signs of squirrels amongst the pine trees

 - Bring paper and crayons to do brass rubbings of pond creatures at the dipping pond